Dusty in Memphis: Writing and recording

 During the Memphis sessions in November 1968, Springfield suggested to the heads of Atlantic Records that they should sign the newly formed Led Zeppelin group.
-She knew the band's bass player John Paul Jones, who had backed her in concerts before.
-Without having ever seen them and largely on Dusty's advice, the record company signed the group with a $143,000 advance.
+She knew John Paul Jones, who had backed her in concerts.
+Without having ever seen them and largely on Springfield's advice, the record company signed the group with a $143,000 advance.

+Music

+Jillian Mapes of Pitchfork assessed: "Springfield had a dreamier approach to cinematic soul, one that allowed her to extol the benefits of morning sex and lament the loneliness of lurid affairs while still appealing to an easy-listening crowd.
+Though she may have doubted her ability to compete with the emotional depths plumbed by her black peers, what she created in their model was a perspective all her own."

 Release and reception

-Dusty in Memphis was released by Atlantic Records on 18 January 1969 in the United States and on 18 April by Philips Records in the United Kingdom.
-The album was a commercial failure in both countries, only reaching number 99 on the American album charts and failing to chart altogether on the British Top 40.
-According to music journalist Peter Robinson, its failure stalled Springfield's career rather than revive it, although the record eventually became "a popcultural milestone [and] timeless emotional reference point" for listeners who discovered it in second-hand shops or purchased one of its several reissues years later.
+Dusty in Memphis was released by Atlantic Records in March 1969 in the United States and on 18 April by Philips Records in the United Kingdom.
+The album was a commercial failure in both countries, reaching only number 99 on the American album charts and failing to chart altogether on the British Top 40.
+According to music journalist Peter Robinson, its failure stalled Springfield's career instead of reviving it, although the record eventually became "a pop culture milestone [and] timeless emotional reference point" for listeners who discovered it in second-hand shops or purchased one of its several reissues years later.
 Robert Christgau called it "a pop standard and classic", predicting in his 1973 column for Newsday it would be "the kind of record that will sell for years because its admirers need replacement copies, and it is the perfect instance of how a production team should work."
 Greil Marcus was less enthusiastic in Rolling Stone, deeming some of the songwriting inconsistent on what was "a real drifting, cool, smart, sexually distracted soul album".

-Despite modest sales, it was the first of a small wave of "in Memphis"-style albums that were recorded by pop singers at American Recording Studios.
+Despite modest sales (the platter has sold 216,000 in the United States in the SoundScan era, per Luminate Entertainment Data) it was the first of a small wave of "in Memphis"-style albums that were recorded by pop singers at American Recording Studios.
 Three months after Springfield's album was released, Dionne Warwick's Soulful album was released, which had a similar mix of soul and pop and was recorded at American.
 In the summer of 1969, Elvis Presley's From Elvis in Memphis was released, featuring Presley recording at American with The Memphis Boys musicians.
 The following year, Petula Clark's Memphis album, also recorded at American, was released.
 These albums were all part of a larger 1960s and 1970s boom of soul and pop music production in Memphis (home to Stax Records, Hi Records, and other studios and labels), and nearby Muscle Shoals, Alabama.